pgailinas/dip-ai-image-detection/docs/index.md

 - `docs/` — tutorial documentation (this site)
 - `notebooks/` — Google Colab notebooks
 - `src/` — reusable Python modules and configuration
 - `metadata/` — dataset, feature, and model artifacts
-- `data/` — dataset guidance and references

 Large datasets are not stored directly in the repository.